Antoine Coupland

-Antoine Coupland (born December 12, 2003) is a Canadian professional soccer player who plays as a midfielder for Croatian club HNK Rijeka.
+Antoine Coupland (born December 12, 2003) is a Canadian professional soccer player who plays as a midfielder for Whitecaps FC 2 in MLS Next Pro.

+Early life

+Coupland grew up in Chelsea, Quebec and attended Collège Saint-Alexandre.
+He began playing youth soccer at age four with CS des Collines.
+He joined Ottawa St. Anthony SC's Futuro Soccer Academy program at age 11.
+When he was 14, he was invited to join the Montreal Impact Academy, but declined, due to feeling too young to move.
+In July 2019, he was set to go on trial with English club Sheffield United, but turned down the opportunity to instead sign a professional contract with his hometown team, Ottawa Fury.

 Club career

-Early career

-Before turning pro, Coupland was a member of Ottawa club St. Anthony SC's Futuro Soccer Academy programme.
-In July 2019, he was set to go on trial with English club Sheffield United, but turned down the opportunity to instead sign a professional contract with his hometown team, Ottawa Fury.

-Ottawa Fury

-On July 11, 2019, Coupland signed his first professional contract with Ottawa Fury FC.
+In July 2019, Coupland signed his first professional contract with Ottawa Fury FC of the USL Championship at age 15.
 At the age of 15 years old, Coupland became the youngest first-team player in the club's history and one of the youngest professional players in Canada.
-Coupland made his debut for the Fury on July 20, 2019, coming off the bench in the final minutes of the game in a 4–0 victory over Swope Park Rangers.
-After one season with the Fury, the club would cease operations for the 2020 season, making Coupland a free agent.
+Coupland made his debut for the Fury on July 20, 2019, coming off the bench in the 85th of the game in a 4–0 victory over the Swope Park Rangers.

-Atlético Ottawa

-On March 5, 2020, Coupland signed with new Canadian Premier League side Atlético Ottawa.
+In March 2020, Coupland signed with new Canadian Premier League side Atlético Ottawa.
+He became the team's second-ever signing and first local player.
+However, his debut was ultimately delayed as the beginning of the season was postponed due to the COVID-19 pandemic.
 He made his debut on August 19 against Valour FC.
 He played in three of the club's seven total matches during the season, which was drastically shortened due to the COVID-19 pandemic, playing a total of 98 minutes.
-He re-signed with the club for the 2021 season January 25, 2021.
-On July 11, Coupland scored his first professional goal, netting the second against Cavalry FC in a 2–0 victory.
-In November 2021, after Ottawa's elimination from playoff contention, Coupland announced he was going on trial with clubs in Portugal.
+In January 2021, he re-signed with the club for the 2021 season.
+On July 11, 2021, Coupland scored his first professional goal, netting the second against Cavalry FC in a 2–0 victory.
+He scored his first home goal on October 24, 2021, against York United FC.
+He departed the club, following the season.
+Over his time with Atlético Ottawa, he scored two goals in eighteen appearances.